 1. Booking contract

-The contract between you (the "client") and Himalayan 360, operating as Mardi Himal (the "company"), comes into effect when the company sends you a written booking confirmation by email.
-Please check that the names, dates, passport numbers, and trip selection on the confirmation match your passport exactly.
-Any error must be reported within 48 hours of confirmation; corrections after that may incur a fee.
+The contract between you (the "client") and Himalayan Three Sixty Pvt.
+Ltd., trading as Himalayan 360 and operating this site as Mardi Himal (the "company"; Nepal company registration 122485/070/071, VAT 601874886), comes into effect when the company sends you a written booking confirmation by email.
+Please give us your full details exactly as in your passport, and check that the names, dates, passport numbers, and trip selection on the confirmation match your passport exactly.
+Any error must be reported to us immediately; corrections after confirmation may incur a fee.

 2. Deposit and balance

-A 30 % deposit of the total trip cost is required to confirm your booking.
-The remaining 70 % is payable on arrival in Kathmandu, at our Galkopakha Marg office, before the trip starts.
-We accept bank transfer, Stripe (international cards), and cash (USD, EUR, GBP, AUD, NPR).
-Card payments carry a 4 % processing surcharge.
+A 30 % advance of the total trip cost is required to confirm your booking.
+The remaining balance is payable on arrival in Kathmandu, at our Galkopakha Marg office, before the trip starts.
+We accept bank transfer, card (Visa or Mastercard), and cash (USD, EUR, GBP, AUD, NPR).
+Card payments carry a 5 % processing fee and are handled offline against a signed authorisation form, a copy of your passport, and a copy of the card.

 3. Price changes